Bidzina Ivanishvili: 2012 parliamentary election

 Prior to entering politics, Ivanishvili was asked by the opposition leaders to lead the opposition a number of times.
 For example, in January 2008, the Labor Party leader Shalva Natelashvili said that in case of winning the presidential election, he would offer the office of prime minister to Ivanishvili, without clarifying whether he had Ivanishvili's approval for such move.
 This statement of Natelashvili came in sharp contrast with his accusation in September 2006 that Ivanishvili was financing Saakashvili.

 On 7 October 2011, Ivanishvili announced his intention to lead the opposition in the 2012 Georgian parliamentary election in a written statement, citing the perceived authoritarianism of President of Georgia Mikheil Saakashvili.
 In the same statement, he stated he would renounce his French and Russian citizenship, as well as sell off all of his assets in Russia.
 His bank Rossiysky Kredit was sold for 352 million dollars, to a group of investors comprising major Russian bankers.
 His drugstore chain Doktor Stoletov was sold for 60 million dollars to the Imperia-Pharma company.
 His agriculture company Stoilenskiy Niva was also sold.

 Four days after declaring his intentions, Ivanishvili was stripped of his citizenship by Georgian authorities, citing article 32 of the Georgian Law on Citizenship.
+The civil registry agency ruled his citizenship had become invalid since he acquired a French passport in 2004.
 On 27 December 2011, a Tbilisi court upheld the revocation of Ivanishvili's citizenship, but overturned the revocation of his wife's citizenship.
 Subsequently, she announced her intentions to run for a seat in the Parliament of Georgia.

 On 21 February 2012, Ivanishvili announced a coalition by the name of Georgian Dream, composed of his planned political party of the same name, the Republican Party of Georgia, Our Georgia – Free Democrats, and the National Forum.

 Georgian Dream's 12-point manifesto included among other policies, the development of liberal democracy, deepening integration with the European Union and NATO, and improvement of education and healthcare infrastructure.
 Following the announcement, the Industry Will Save Georgia party joined the coalition on 11 April 2012.

 On 21 April 2012, Ivanishvili formally established the Georgian Dream political party.
 Since Ivanishvili was not a Georgian citizen at the moment of the party's inaugural session, the lawyer Manana Kobakhidze was elected as an interim, nominal chairman of the Georgian Dream – Democratic Georgia.
 The main goals of Georgian Dream were stated to be a revival of agriculture, lowering taxes on the poor, universal health insurance, normalization of relations with Russia and strengthening Georgia's ties to the EU and NATO.

 Ivanishvili united much of the Georgian opposition around him.
 The Georgian Dream coalition included parties of diverse ideological orientations.
 The coalition was made up of parties ranging from pro-market and pro-western liberals to nationalists and protectionists, united in their dislike of Saakashvili and the United National Movement.
 The name of the alliance was inspired by a rap song by Ivanishvili's son Bera.